Patagonia Macro Puff Hoody Review

-The brand new Patagonia Macro Puff Hoody is an insulated jacket that provides enough warmth for cool nights in the spring and fall, but not enough warmth or weather resistance to be a go-to winter jacket for most users.
+The brand new Patagonia Macro Puff Hoody is an insulated jacket that provides enough warmth for cool nights in the spring and fall.
+Still, not enough warmth or weather resistance to be a go-to winter jacket for most users.
 It fits very comfortably and is well designed for warmth and style, but we can't recommend it as a primary winter jacket.

-The Macro Puff can't compare to the warmth, weather resistance, or durability of the other jackets in this review, nor does it try.
-If we were testing it as a synthetic puffy jacket for cool weather and outdoor recreation, it would likely be at the top of the pack.
+The Macro Puff can't compare to the other jackets' warmth, weather resistance, or durability in this review, nor does it try.
+It would likely be at the top of the pack if we were testing it as a synthetic puffy jacket for cool weather and outdoor recreation.

 While this jacket is warm enough for warmer winter days and fall and spring use, it's not enough for the near-freezing conditions found across much of the U.S. in the winter.
 Paired with a sweater or an additional layer, it could work.
-In the mostly sunny and dry Southwestern US, this would be a great winter jacket.
-If you live in a mild but wet winter climate check out the Arc'teryx Fission SV, and for added warmth, take a look at the Marmot Fordham, which won our Best Buy award.
+It would actually be a great winter jacket in the mostly sunny and dry Southwestern U.S.

 Patagonia has treated the thin nylon shell of this jacket with their high-quality water repellent coating, which helps keep a light sprinkle or gentle snowfall from penetrating the jacket.
 However, any precipitation lasting longer than a few minutes will soak through the shell and into the jacket.
-This jacket is not designed to be resistant to anything but the lightest inclement weather.
-If you are expecting a wet winter, or just want a jacket that you can use every day, no matter the weather, then check out the Arc'teryx Fission SV or the high-scoring Patagonia Tres 3-in-1 Parka.
+This jacket is not designed to resist anything but the lightest inclement weather.
+If you are expecting a wet winter, or want a jacket that you can use every day, no matter the weather, check out the high-scoring Patagonia Tres 3-in-1 Parka.

 The Macro Puff Hoody is a very comfortable jacket, thanks to its well-tailored fit and long hem.
 This jacket fit our testers well, who commented favorably on their ability to raise their arms, twist from side to side, and bend over without any resistance or discomfort.

 The hood feels cozy around the back of the neck, and the 10-denier nylon fabric of the jacket is soft on the skin.
-This avoids the crinkly and stiff feeling of the Editors' Choice Arc'teryx Camosun Parka and the somewhat comparable Arc'teryx Fission SV, and it feels very similar to the inner layer of the Patagonia Tres 3-in-1 Parka.
-However, the fabric can sometimes feels too much like a plastic bag, especially if you are on the move and generating heat, sweating at all, or if it gets wet from rain, which is a distinct possibility in this jacket.
+It avoids the crinkly and stiff feeling of the Arc'teryx Camosun Parka, and it feels very similar to the inner layer of the Patagonia Tres 3-in-1 Parka.
+However, the fabric can sometimes feel too much like a plastic bag, especially if you are on the move and generating heat, sweating at all, or getting wet from rain, which is a distinct possibility in this jacket.

 Lightweight and sleek, the Macro Puff Hoody is a bare-bones synthetic puffy that doesn't pack much for features.
 The two handwarmer pockets and one front chest pocket are spacious, the chest pocket perhaps too much so, as it doesn't keep a smartphone snug against the body and lets it bang around.
 The two internal stash pockets are slightly baggy, and the fabric can easily get caught in the front zipper.
 The hood features an adjustable drawcord that keeps the insulation snug around the head, and the hood can easily accommodate a hat, ski helmet, or climbing helmet.

-Other jackets in the review have more flash, but the features of the Macro Puff fit the style and intended use of the piece.
-The Patagonia Tres 3-in-1 Parka has more adaptability to a variety of weather conditions, the Arc'teryx Fission SV has warmer hand pockets, and the Editors' Choice Camosun has pockets with a soft fabric lining, but none of these would fit in with the minimalistic vibe of the Macro Puff Hoody.
+Other jackets in the review have more flash, but the Macro Puff features fit the style and intended use of the piece.
+The Patagonia Tres 3-in-1 Parka has more adaptability to various weather conditions, and the Editors' Choice Camosun has pockets with a soft fabric lining, but none of these would fit in with the minimalistic vibe of the Macro Puff Hoody.

 With a distinctly technical look, the Macro Puff continues on a stylistic theme that has been fundamental to Patagonia's products for decades and embraced by their loyal customer base.
-The long hem and casual, slightly baggy fit allow this product to look good in most settings, without looking overly tight and purpose-built.
+The long hem and casual, slightly baggy fit make this product look good in most settings without being overly tight and purpose-built.

 From the streets of Brooklyn to the trails of the Sierra, Patagonia products achieve good style without making too much of a fashion statement, and this jacket is no different.
 For a more fashion-forward option in the same warmth range, check out the Marmot Fordham, or to make a big splash, take a look at the Patagonia Frozen Range Parka or The North Face Gotham III Jacket.

-We did not have any durability issues in our product testing, but the outer fabric is thin and feels fragile.
+During testing, we did not have any durability issues, but the outer fabric feels thin and somewhat fragile.
 It would not surprise us to see the jacket rip after getting caught in its own zipper or snagged on a rock or a sharp edge in the office.
 Synthetic insulation breaks down over time and will lose its insulating properties within a few years with heavy use.
 Other jackets in this review are much more durable, like the Arc'teryx Camosun Parka and the Best Bang for the Buck, the Marmot Fordham.